Circuit Guide

 Major Racing Events

 The oval track hosted the Indy Japan 300 (IndyCar Series) from 1998 to 2011 and a single NASCAR exhibition race in 1998, the Coca-Cola 500.
 CART also held races on the oval from 1998 to 2002.
-The road course has served as home to the Japanese Motorcycle Grand Prix (MotoGP) since 1999, with some exceptions.
-It also hosts rounds of the Super Formula Championship and Super GT series annually.
-The Pacific Motorcycle Grand Prix ran at Motegi from 2000 to 2003.
+The road course has served as home to the Japanese Motorcycle Grand Prix (MotoGP) since 2004, following the Pacific Motorcycle Grand Prix from 2000 to 2003.
+The circuit hosts annual rounds of the Super Formula Championship and Super GT series, plus MFJ Superbike, Super Taikyu, Asia Road Racing Championship, and various domestic motorsport events held almost every weekend.

 Notable Facts

 Motegi gained international attention when Danica Patrick won the 2008 IndyCar race here, becoming the first woman to win an IndyCar race.
-The oval course stopped hosting major races after damage from a 2011 earthquake caused subsidence, making it unsuitable for high-speed competition.
-Beyond racing, the facility includes the Honda Collection Hall, safety and riding schools, karting tracks, hotels, restaurants, and shops.
-The BAR Formula One car racing scene from Honda's "Impossible Dream" commercial was filmed at this track in 2005, adding to its cultural significance.
+The oval course stopped hosting major races after the 2011 Great East Japan Earthquake caused subsidence damage.
+Beyond racing, the facility includes the Honda Collection Hall, a museum showcasing Honda's historical motorcycles, cars, and power products.
+The collection hall underwent a remodel in April 2024 to enhance its display.
+The facility also features safety and riding schools, karting tracks, hotels, restaurants, and shops, reflecting its vision as a complete mobility resort promoting the coexistence of mobility, people, and nature.